Ryan Kavanaugh: Founding, initial success, and bankruptcy (2003–2015)

-At Relativity Media, Kavanaugh created a Monte Carlo-based model that predicted the probability of a given film's commercial success.
-Kavanaugh held Albert Einstein as his hero and would write long equations on whiteboards at investor meetings.
-Although Kavanaugh frequently cited the model's accuracy rate to be 85%, a source close to Elliott Associates, one of the company's principal (and earliest) lenders, estimated it to be much lower.
-Some investment banks and industry executives also cast doubt on the model's efficacy.

-Kavanaugh advertised heavily in trade press, where he was praised for Relativity Media's high-value deals.
-He garnered a reputation for successfully bridging Wall Street with the risk-prone film production industry.
+Hailing Albert Einstein as his role model, Kavanaugh was known for writing equations on white boards at investor meetings with hedge-fund bankers and producers.
+Kavanaugh advertised heavily in the trade press, where he was known for bringing Wall Street money to the studios.
+However, many investors lost money or received poor returns in several of his deals.
 By 2009, three quarters of films produced by Sony and Universal Pictures had used Kavanaugh's financing.

 In 2010, Kavanaugh raised investor funds for Relativity Media to launch its own studio, producing movies vetted by Kavanaugh's algorithm.
 Although Relativity Media executives privately disagreed with Kavanaugh's estimations, he publicized increasingly grandiose claims about Relativity Media's valuation, combining third-party investment deals and optimistic projections into reported revenue.
-By the early 2010s, the algorithm ultimately proved unprofitable, with box-office bombs outnumbering commercial successes.
+Kavanaugh had claimed his model had an 85% accuracy rate, though by 2010, the algorithm had proved unprofitable, with box-office bombs outnumbering commercial successes.

-Kavanaugh was named by Variety as 2011's "Showman of the Year" and placed 22nd on the Fortune 40 Under 40 list in 2011.
+In 2011, Kavanaugh was named "Showman of the Year" by Variety and placed 22nd on the Fortune 40 Under 40 list.

 In May 2011, Elliott Associates attempted to rein in Kavanaugh's management.
 Kavanaugh publicly claimed that he would buy out the hedge fund's stake to re-take charge of his company, but Elliott Associates denied that they would sell to him.
 Their primary investment in Relativity Media funded a Universal Pictures deal, but Kavanaugh's studio chose to date several of its own films in competition with Universal's.
 Elliott Associates moved to take direct control of their film deal, eliminating Kavanaugh's executive producer fees, and significantly dropping their stake in Relativity Media.

-In November 2011, when Relativity Media was short on funds, investor Ron Burkle arranged a series of loans to Kavanaugh's company in exchange for interest.
+In November 2011, investor Ron Burkle arranged a series of loans to Kavanaugh's company in exchange for interest, ultimately buying out Elliott's stake in 2012.
 Industry speculation surfaced that Burkle would oust Kavanaugh from Relativity Media in favor of his friend Harvey Weinstein, but Burkle and Weinstein both disclaimed the scenario.

 Relativity Media executives became increasingly doubtful as the company's financial health declined yet Kavanaugh's valuations kept increasing.
 Kavanaugh presented implausible valuations and "adjusted" EBITDA numbers to investors, which included projections based on films the company had already relinquished to Elliott Management.
 In June 2015, lenders began requiring Kavanaugh to receive approval before making any transactions.
 In July, Relativity Media filed for bankruptcy.
 As a result, Netflix sought to end a distribution deal with Relativity Media, and Kavanaugh responded by sending threatening emails to Ted Sarandos, co-CEO of Netflix.